 Your lack of discovery in no way makes her special.

-Disclaimer: I highly recommend taking some time off to get over her before jumping back in the dating scene.
-The timing is different for everyone, but generally you should wait until you can avoid comparing the new girl to your ex; the new girl deserves a blank slate as possible.
+Disclaimer: I highly recommend taking some time off to get over your ex before jumping back in the dating scene.
+The timing is different for everyone, but generally, you should wait until you can avoid comparing the new person to your ex; the new person deserves as much of a blank slate as possible.
 The worst thing you can do is immediately start dating a new person in order to “fill the void” the ex left behind.

-- Get Rid of Any Reminders of Her (within reason).
+5. Get Rid of Any Reminders of Them (within reason).
 Every day on my commute, I pass three road signs for an exit adorning her first name, followed by another exit with her nationality.
 These factors are out of my control, and I give them a Jay-Z brush off my shoulder every time.
 Everything that’s in your control?
 Get rid of it.
 You need to get your mind off this girl.
-Life is too short to sacrifice even one second of your sanity, so change the station immediately when Gavin Degraw’s “Not Over You” – or any other shitty breakup song – comes to haunt your ears.
+Life is too short to sacrifice even one second of your sanity, so change the station immediately when Gavin Degraw’s “Not Over You” –- or any other shitty breakup song –- comes to haunt your ears.

 The past is dead.
 Leave it in the grave instead of reliving it.

-- Do Not Be Jealous.
-Don’t compare yourself to the people she talks to and dates.
-Her choices reflect only on her, not you.
+6. Do Not Be Jealous.
+Don’t compare yourself to the people they talk to and date.
+Their choices reflect only on them, not you.
 Your self-worth is more important here, how you feel about yourself for yourself, not compared to some random other sap.
 Jealousy is a result of allowing something out of your control to dictate your emotions.

 Never show signs of jealousy.
 Let them go.
 Ironically, that’s the most attractive thing you can do.

 The intensity of your goals should at least match the degree of your emotional investment in the girl.
-If you’re still obsessed about her, you’re not busy and focused enough.
+If you’re still obsessed with her, you’re not busy and focused enough.